websanco/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/developing-page-fragments/adding-validation-rules.md

 ## Email Validation Rules

-The following code adds `email` validation rules to require email syntax and define the character length of valid entries (i.e., `minLength` and `maxLength`) for a `text` type field.
+The following JSON code adds `email` validation rules to require email syntax and define the character length of valid entries (i.e., `minLength` and `maxLength`) for a `text` type field.

 ```json
 {